 It is the joy of exploring fresh markets, smelling the smoky satay from a roadside barbecue or pointing to something cooking over an open fire in an attempt to ask what it is I was about to eat.
 It is gaining an insight into the culture of where I am through the eyes of the people’s culinary dishes, from the traditional fare of Thailand, the eclectic fusion dishes of Singapore or the often insane inventiveness of the food in the Philippines.
 The experience of the food in south east Asia is as important as how it tastes, and that is why I love it.

-Like many people I have had times of my life where I have been broken, lost or where my life has been in transition from one part to the next and I have had no clue which direction to go – figuratively speaking at least.
+I don’t mean to be too melodramatic here but like many people I have had times of my life where I have been broken, lost or where my life has been in transition from one part to the next and I have had no clue which direction to go – figuratively speaking at least.

 I won’t bore you with the details, everyone struggles through their own challenges in life in their own way and everyone has their own demons to face, but when my own have threatened to become overwhelming, south east Asia has helped me heal.